JackieUltra/ML_Final/README.md

 This github repository is all of the code used in to the paper Building Machine Learning Models to Determine hERG Blockade Potential of Compounds

-To get started, fork this repository onto your own GitHub Once in desired directory use command
+To get started, fork this repository onto your own GitHub, once in desired directory use command

 $> git clone https://github.com/JackieUltra/ML_Final.git

 Once forked create a virtual environment in the file using the command